Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `leveledBaseReference`

 *Read-only*.
 If this reference is a leveled spawn, this is the leveled creature spawn reference.
-If this reference wasn't the result of a leveled spawn, the value is nil.
+If this reference wasn't the result of a leveled spawn, the value is `nil`.

 **Returns**: